vaadin/base-starter-connect/README.md

 $ npm run test:unit -- grep="greet with a name"
 ```

-To attach a Node debugger on the test runner, use:
+To attach a Node debugger on the test runner, run the following command:

 ```shell
 $ NODE_DEBUG_OPTION=--inspect-brk npm run test:unit
 ```

+Then open Chrome and navigate to the [chrome://inspect](chrome://inspect) URL
+and click on the inspect link for the `intern` process.

 Note that it is important to make the logic of every unit tested on its own,
 without involving other dependencies in unit testing, such as the backend,